 "When someone you love passes away, it gets harder... the more time that passes, the harder it gets because you have not seen your loved one’s face or heard their laugh."

 It's healthy and healing for someone to write about their own grief experience.
-But when they start "teaching" that these experiences are typical and apply to everyone across the board, they're crossing a dangerous line.
+But when they start "teaching" that their personal grief journey qualifies them to be advisors and counselors, they're crossing a dangerous line.
 The above statements may be true for the writer’s own personal experience, but they are not true for everybody.
-To present these ideas to a vulnerable audience as facts is irresponsible and unethical.
+To present these ideas as facts to a vulnerable audience is irresponsible and unethical.

 It is also something that a qualified, skilled grief counselor would never do.